RandoNandoz/ubc-decisons-bot/README.md

-# UBC Discord decisions bot
+# UBC discord decisions bot

 This is a bot for the UBC applicant server to display their received admissions decisions.